Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

     python marl/main.py --algo_config=ddpg --finetuned --env-config=mamujoco with env_args.map_name=2AgentAnt

 MADDPG: DDPG agent with a centralized Q
 --------------------------------------------

 .. admonition:: Quick Facts

-    - Multi-agent deep deterministic policy gradient(MADDPG) is one of the centralized extensions of :ref:`IDDPG`.
+    - Multi-agent deep deterministic policy gradient(MADDPG) is one of the extensions of :ref:`IDDPG`.
     - Agent architecture of MADDPG consists of two modules: ``policy`` and ``Q``.
     - Policies only use local information at execution time.
     - MADDPG applies to cooperative, competitive, and mixed task modes.